 Death of the Queen

-Five days and nights in London after the passing of Elizabeth II
+Five days in London after the passing of Elizabeth II

 On 8 September 2022, newsreaders put on their black ties and announced the illness, and shortly afterwards the death, of Queen Elizabeth II at Balmoral.
 She was 96.

 Protests that I had planned to photograph in London on Friday 9 September were cancelled.
 But I had a train ticket.
-So I headed to London as early as I could.
+So I headed into London as early as I could.

 Arriving at Paddington, the news was everywhere.